 The building had seen many renovation of dubious quality over the years and the current owner JingJiang hotel has been known for ruinovating great buildings of old Shanghai.
 I went to the last jazz bar concert in 2007 wondering what would come out of the grande dame of the Bund.
 Numerous rumors went around during the renovation as very few people actually could see how the work developed.
 The shopping gallery and the hotel reopened partly in 2010, with the last suites being about to be finished in March 2011.

 Being quite fearful of the result, I kind of postponed my return to the Cathay Hotel until I took a guided tour and was strike by the result.
 The most surprising part is surely the rotunda.
 I never quite realized how much of the building had been hidden before.
-The document left is a floor plan of the Sassoon House ground floor and the hotel’s restoration has brought it back.
+The document below is a floor plan of the Sassoon House ground floor and the hotel’s restoration has brought it back.
 The West Arcade is full of shops again although the new shops may not all be of the class that used to be there Old Shanghai time.
 Interestingly, this is where the rejuvenated Shanghai Cosmetics Brand Shanghai Vive (mentioned in post “Brands of Old Shanghai”) has established its flagship store… just in the same spot as the Peach & Co shop seen on the map.

 The Central Arcade has also been reopened and the main attraction is surely the magnificent Art Deco glass dome that has been restored to its former glory.
 The rose marble walls of the lobby have also been exposed again, but the luxury shops in that part of the arcade have not reopened but covered by mediocre silver sculptures.
 Part of the Central Arcade is now the hotel reception.
 The Cathay Hotel Lounge also found back its place, being transformed again back from the old hotel lobby into a stylish cafe.
 No orchestra is playing for afternoon “The Dancant” anymore , and the furniture used is surely not antiques but the place still has an atmosphere.
 The jazz bar has come back to its place before the renovation, the Cathay Bar.